-PHS Public Accessibility.

-The University will make information available concerning identified Financial Conflicts of Interest (FCOI) held by senior/key personnel by a written response to any requestor within five business days of a request and update such information as needed.
-This information will include at a minimum the Investigator's name; the Investigator's title and role with respect to the research project; the name of the entity in which the Significant Financial Interest (SFI) is held; the nature of the SFI; and the approximate dollar value of the SFI, of a statement that the interest is one whose value cannot be readily determined through reference to public prices or other reasonable measures of fair market value.
+11. PHS Public Accessibility.
+The University will make information available concerning identified FCOIs held by senior/key personnel by a written response to any requestor within five business days of a request, and update such information as needed.
+This information will include at a minimum the Investigator's name; the Investigator's title and role with respect to the research project; the name of the entity in which the SFI is held; the nature of the SFI; and the approximate dollar value of the SFI, of a statement that the interest is one whose value cannot be readily determined through reference to public prices or other reasonable measures of fair market value.